f13rce-hax/VIMKiller/README.md

+## I forked this repository to help spread the news.
+No more will I let newcomers be bullied by VIM!!!

 # VIMKiller

 VI(M) is hard, and sometimes we need to take drastic measures.
 We understand your needs.
-Maybe you're new on the job, and you forgot to set your default text editor to nano, emacs, gedit, whatever.
+Maybe you're new onthe job, and you forgot to set your default text editor to nano, emacs, gedit, whatever.
 VIM pops up and now you have to make a choice...

 ![alt text1](https://raw.githubusercontent.com/caseykneale/VIMKiller/master/pictures/screen.png)